inpsyde/WP-Stash/README.md

 `WP_STASH_IN_MEMORY_CACHE` - bool : If enabled, keeps an in-memory version of the cache in sync.
 This enhances performance during a single request.
 Default `true`.

 `WP_STASH_PURGE_INTERVAL` - integer : WP Stash runs scheduled maintenance actions on the configured cache driver every 12 hours by default.
 You can configure a different interval here.
 Default `3600*12`.

+`WP_STASH_BYPASS` - bool : Allows temporarily disabling WP-Stash and falling back to the core WP system.

 ### WP Starter
 ```